Yamini2001/LeetCode-Solutions/README.md

    ## Minimum Absolute Difference
    Given an array of distinct integers arr, find all pairs of elements with the minimum absolute difference of any two elements.

+   ## Minimum Cost Path Difference with Edge Reversals
+   Return the minimum total cost to travel from node 0 to node n - 1.
+If it is not possible, return -1.